 What are the E3 visa occupations?

-What constitutes a speciality occupation is not however always straight forward, and E3 applicants will need to dedicate considerable effort to confirm the role is eligible and that they have the necessary qualifications or experience by providing sufficient compelling evidence to support the application.
+What constitutes a speciality occupation is not however always straight forward.
+E3 applicants will need to ensure the role they intend to take on in the US is eligible under the visa category, and that they have the necessary qualifications and experience to be eligible.

-For applications that may have been relatively straightforward five years ago, there are fewer guarantees and certainties, making the application and the supporting documentation critical in evidencing eligibility and suitability under the E3 route.
-With so much at stake, particularly as you will need to have a hob offer in place in the US, it will be essential to get your application right first time.
+Your petition and the supporting documentation will be critical in evidencing your eligibility and suitability under the E3 route.
+With so much at stake, particularly as you will need to have a job offer in place in the US, it will be essential to get your application right first time.

 What are the E3 visa occupations?